BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/tabs.md

 Among other uses Tabsets are a convenient way to organize longer articles, make more complex guides easier to follow, or break down the display of extensive information.

 > Please not that Tabs are only available in the markdown editor, they are rendered upon saving.
+Do not convert back to the visual editor once you added Tabs, it would break them.
 {.is-warning}

 # How to add Tabs

-To use tabsets either follow the steps below or copy the template provided.
+To use tabsets either follow the steps below or copy the templates provided.

 # Tab {.tabset}
 ## Step One
-Convert your page to the markdown editor if it isn't already Do not convert back to the visual editor, it would break your tabs.
+Convert your page to the markdown editor if it isn't already

-> Content inside a tabset can be styled per usual.
+> Content inside tabsets can be styled per usual.
 {.is-info}

 ## Step Two
 Create your tabset header - this will be the name of your tabs - use header 1 (one # before the title) In this example the tabset header is "Tabs - How To".